Review by Ian Keogh

 Would Lawless be anywhere near as good without Phil Winslade bringing it to astounding life?
 It’s certainly well written, but Winslade goes well beyond the course of duty in packing every single panel with detail.
 This is a book you can come back to again and again, open a page at random and see something new, but crucially it’s never to the point that your eye isn’t drawn where it’s supposed to be.
 He tells the story perfectly whether he’s creating magnificent vehicles with all tire tread visible or packing dozens of people into that saloon brawl.
 Perhaps there ought to be an official Phil Winslade Appreciation Day.

 You might think that Abnett’s just indulging himself, pouring everything he’s ever loved about Space Westerns into one fine adventure.
 He is, but that’s not to say he’s beyond surprising with more than plot twists.
 An extremely effective calm before the storm chapter contrasts a good old-fashioned bar room brawl with a victim of domestic violence pouring her heart out.
 Visually it’s an effective juxtaposition, and the icing on the cake is when Abnett crosses over the dialogue between scenes.
 It’s not the only real world problem slotted into the stories, and they’re an effective reminder of humanity in what’s a cross between the ancient and the future.

-It’s next time that the everything goes to hell, but there’s enough character-driven entertainment about Long Range War to ensure the postponement is no loss.
+It’s next time in Ashes to Ashes that the everything goes to hell, but there’s enough character-driven entertainment about Long Range War to ensure the postponement is no loss.